Malobika8/All-In-One/README.md

 - To pull down the dependencies: "mvn dependency:copy-dependencies"
 - The local repository acts as a cache
 - How does maven know which repository to pull dependencies from?
-It pull in from the repositories mentioned in pom under "<repositories>" tag
+It pull in from the repositories mentioned in pom under "repositories" tag
   <img width="1082" alt="Screenshot 2024-05-03 at 5 24 17 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/be62e028-c97c-4273-b86e-dd993c58d60a">
 - If a repo is used extensively, it can be added in Settings.xml present inside the Apache Maven folder.
   <img width="1139" alt="Screenshot 2024-05-03 at 5 31 35 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/f9a588f0-eb5e-4e97-bf59-fdb14b1dddb3">